choi8616/parking-ticket-db/README.md

 Optional Flags
 -t size        : sets the hash table size (usefule when testing) -s             : suppresses command-line prompts (used for automated test harness)

+(This project was completed as part of CSE30 : Computer Organization and Systems Programming at UC San Diego)